EO-DataHub/eodh-qgis/README.md

 ### From QGIS repository

 1. Go to menu Plugins -> All
-2. Tick `Show experimental plugins` in the settings tab
-3. Search for `EODH Workflows`
+2. Search for `EODH Workflows`
-4. Click Install Plugin
+3. Click Install Plugin
-5. We're using [QPIP plugin](https://github.com/opengisch/qpip) to install python dependencies using pip.
+4. We're using [QPIP plugin](https://github.com/opengisch/qpip) to install python dependencies using pip.
 Click OK to install them.

 ### Manual